mdsufz/StandEnA/README.md

 ```
 Note that the working directory in [step 2.6](#step-26-compiling-all-prokka-annotation-results-into-a-single-file) is 02_annotation/short/.

-For example, when working with pathway of interest "1", create a working directory and other files following the naming convention "pw_1".
+When working with pathway of interest "1", start the names of the working directory and other files with "pw_1" as the naming convention.

 Creating directory for pathway 1:
 ```bash